basnijholt/nijho.lt/content/post/homelab-explained/index.md

 The wildcard certificate keeps the individual names out of the public [certificate transparency logs](https://certificate.transparency.dev/), which is nice, but that is hiding, not locking.

 So the DNS setup is there for convenience: one name that works everywhere.
-The security boundary is Traefik, which checks where every request actually comes from.
+The security boundary is Traefik, which knows how every request actually arrived.

 ### Who is knocking